AlexJReid/blog/content/posts/runhouse/index.md

 ## The idea

 I really like [ClickHouse](https://clickhouse.yandex).
-Compared with the expanse of complex software in the data space, it's refreshing to run a single process which just works.
+Compared with the expanse of complex software in the big data space, it's refreshing to run a single process.
 It's very fast and versatile.

-Running it on [Cloud Run](https://cloud.google.com/run/) is (probably) a bad idea.
+Running it on [Cloud Run](https://cloud.google.com/run/) is a bad idea.
 Cloud Run is for stateless things like APIs and tasks that pull in data from elsewhere.

-But... well... what if the data being stored/queried is immutable, so arguably the state is fixed?
+But... well... _what if_ the data being stored/queried is immutable?
+Then, arguably the state is fixed.

 ## How could that possibly be useful?
-- Maybe you have a comparatively small dataset (or your data has natural partitions of reasonable size, such as multi-tenant SaaS) that don't need to update frequently.
-For instance, the user is happy to look at yesterday's usage, or it is some historical dataset about oil production in 1983.
-These could be extracted to a snapshot.
+- Maybe you have a comparatively small dataset (or your data has natural partitions of reasonable size, such as multi-tenant SaaS) that doesn't need to be updated frequently.
+For instance, the user might be happy to look at usage metrics for year, up to yesterday.
+Maybe the data is something historical such as oil production figures from 1983.
+These could be extracted to a snapshot by some other process.
-- You want to allow arbitrary queries on that snapshot (most likely slice and dice aggregations with small result sets)
+- You want to allow arbitrary queries on that snapshot: most likely slice and dice aggregations with small result sets.
-- Perhaps that small dataset is read heavy and might need to scale up, Cloud Run will in theory handle this by spinng up more _replica_ containers, each _containing_ of the same fixed dataset
+- Perhaps that small dataset is read heavy and might need to scale up and handle a lot of slice and dice queries.
+Cloud Run will in theory handle this by spinng up more _replica_ containers, each _containing_ the same fixed dataset.

 ## How I think it could work
 - Extend the `yandex/clickhouse` image with some ready-to-roll data (I used the ontime dataset) or consider adding a startup script that will pull the data in from some storage service